Setting up direct deposit is the best way to get access to some of Chime’s most popular features. You can set up direct deposit in the following ways:

 Can I receive Supplemental Security Income (SSI) up to two days early?

-Yes, we have Chime members who receive SSI payments every month.
+Yes.
 As a friendly reminder, we never hold deposits.
-Instead, when Chime receives payment information from your benefits provider, the deposit is instantly posted to your Spending Account.
+Instead, when Chime receives payment information from your benefits provider, the deposit is instantly posted to your Checking Account.
 We'll let you know as soon as your money is available with an email and a push notification to your phone.

 If you don’t see your deposit, it means that the files are either in transit or haven’t been sent by your benefits provider.
 Contact your provider for more information.